-Being licked is one part of cat ownership that you might have to learn to accept and it isn’t usually worth worrying about.
-Some Maine Coons lick more than others.
-Of course, there are many reasons why a cat licks you and they’re all described below.
+Being licked is one part of cat ownership that you just have to learn to accept and it isn’t usually anything to worry about.
+Some Maine Coons lick people more than others.

 - following you around.